 This interface allows one entity, abstractly represented as pt1, to transfer a value u to another entity, represented as pt2.
 The intended operation is as follows: the sender (i.e., the environment) sends a fw_req message to the forwarding functionality, which contains a reference to the recipient and the value to transfer.
 At some later time, the functionality sends a fw_rsp message to the recipient (again, the environment), which contains a reference to the sender and the value.

 A direct interface has a name that must start with an uppercase letter, FwDir' in this case.
-(Names (identifiers) in UC DSL consist of letters, digits, apostrophes and underscores, with some restrictions; see Lexical Notes for details.)
+(Names [identifiers] in UC DSL consist of letters, digits, apostrophes and underscores, with some restrictions; see Lexical Notes for details.)
 It contains a list of message types.
 Each message type has

 A direction, either in or out, from the perspective of the functionality (in from the environment or out to it)